u0068/ORCuL/README.md

 # ORCuL
-Overengineered Reactor Controller using Lua (Barotrauma) Also other lua stuff for baro.
+Overengineered Reactor Controller using Lua (Barotrauma).
+Also other lua stuff for baro.